 Founder and First Regent (1855-1874)

 Ann Pamela Cunningham was born on August 15, 1816, near Laurens, South Carolina, the daughter of Captain Robert Cunningham and Louisa Dalton Bird.
 She was educated first by a governess and then at a boarding school in Columbia, South Carolina.
-Although an accomplished equestrian, she sustained a severe spinal injury after being thrown from a horse and was left a permanent invalid.
+Cunningham suffered throughout her adult life with chronic illness and lived as an invalid from her early twenties.
 She suffered chronic pain and spent much time under the care of physicians in Philadelphia.

 Learn More About John Augustine Washington III